dustywhite7/Econ8310/SlidesCode/1 - Exponential Smoothing.md

 # You know what they say about assumptions...

-Today, let's talk about an assumption-free* model
+Let's start term with an assumption-free* model
 <br><br>
 ###### \* almost assumption free...